WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod11/1101-Configure directory synchronization.md

 **Results**: After completing this exercise, you should have installed Azure AD Connect with the customized settings, completed directory synchronization to Azure AD, and verified that the synchronization was successful.

-## Exercise 3: Manage Active Directory users and groups and validate directory synchronization
+## Exercise 3: Manage Active Directory users and groups, and validate directory synchronization

 ### Scenario